wizzfizz94/backend-api-example/README.md

 # Authentication
 Authentication was done using basic auth.
 In production I would move towards JWT or something more secure but the outline asked for the base minimum solution so I used basic auth.

+Username and password are stored in the `.env` file which is git ignores.
+In production these would be stored in a database such as mysql.

 # Image upload
 Uses a direct file upload using multipart/form-data.
 Where the image is attached to the `file` form key.
 Originally I built the endpoint to handle multiple files (see history) but I simplified it to only handle a single file as this was more concise.